 To mark this designation, in May 2000 the federal government entrusted a $12 million grant to Clayoquot Sound communities through the creation of the Canada Fund.
-The Clayoquot Biosphere Trust manages this endowment fund to uphold the spirit and intent of the biosphere reserve designation through innovative education programs, research into sustainability and celebrating the unique ecosystems of Clayoquot Sound.
+The Clayoquot Biosphere Trust manages this endowment fund to uphold the spirit and intent of the biosphere region designation through innovative education programs, research into sustainability and celebrating the unique ecosystems of Clayoquot Sound.

-In January 1999, the communities of the Clayoquot Sound region, in partnership with federal and provincial governments, officially applied to UNESCO through the Canadian Commission for UNESCO to nominate Clayoquot Sound as BC’s first World Biosphere Reserve.
+In January 1999, the communities of the Clayoquot Sound region, in partnership with federal and provincial governments, officially applied to UNESCO through the Canadian Commission for UNESCO to nominate Clayoquot Sound as BC’s first World Biosphere Region.

 In January 2000, Clayoquot Sound was designated for inclusion in the World Network of Biosphere Region.